Voltron: Legendary Defender: Production

 On January 5, 2016, Netflix and DreamWorks Animation announced a new original animated Voltron series to debut in 2016 as a reboot similar to that of Disney's Ducktales reboot, the expansion of their existing multi-year agreement.
 Voltron was one of several series planned for initial development and debut in 2016, including Guillermo del Toro's animated Trollhunters.
-Lauren Montgomery and Joaquim Dos Santos, both known for their work on the Avatar: The Last Airbender and its sequel The Legend of Korra, served as showrunners, while fellow crew member Tim Hedrick served as head writer.
+Lauren Montgomery and Joaquim Dos Santos, both known for their work on Avatar: The Last Airbender and its sequel The Legend of Korra, served as showrunners, while fellow crew member Tim Hedrick who wrote for Avatar and Korra served as head writer.
 On March 25, 2016, at WonderCon, it was announced that the voice cast would consist of Steven Yeun as Keith, Jeremy Shada as Lance, Bex Taylor-Klaus as Pidge, Josh Keaton as Shiro, Tyler Labine as Hunk, Kimberly Brooks as Princess Allura, Rhys Darby as Coran, and Neil Kaplan as Emperor Zarkon.
 Cree Summer later confirmed that she would be voicing Witch Haggar.
-The first season premiered on June 10, 2016, and consisted of 13 episodes.
+The first season premiered on June 10, 2016, and consists of 13 episodes.

-It was announced at San Diego Comic-Con that season two will premiere on Netflix in late 2016.
-A few months later, at New York Comic Con, it was announced that the second season will premiere on January 20, 2017.
+It was announced at San Diego Comic-Con that the second season would premiere on Netflix in late 2016.
+A few months later, at New York Comic Con, it was announced that the second season would premiere on January 20, 2017.
 The second season saw a special premiere at the New York Comic Con on October 7, 2016, where an episode was shown at the Voltron panel.
-The second season premiered on Netflix on January 20, 2017, and consisted of 13 episodes.
+The second season premiered on Netflix on January 20, 2017, and consists of 13 episodes.

-The third season premiered on Netflix on August 4, 2017, and consisted of 7 episodes.
-The fourth season premiered in October 2017, and consisted of 6 episodes.
+The third season premiered on Netflix on August 4, 2017, and consists of 7 episodes.
+The fourth season premiered in October 2017, and consists of 6 episodes.
 The series was revealed at WonderCon 2017 to have a 78-episode commitment from Netflix.

-The fifth season premiered on March 2, 2018, and consisted of 6 episodes.
+The fifth season premiered on March 2, 2018, and consists of 6 episodes.

-The sixth season premiered on June 15, 2018, and consisted of 7 episodes.
+The sixth season premiered on June 15, 2018, and consists of 7 episodes.

-The seventh season premiered on August 10, 2018, and consisted of 13 episodes.
+The seventh season premiered on August 10, 2018, and consists of 13 episodes.

-The eighth and final season premiered on December 14, 2018, and consisted of 13 episodes.
+The eighth and final season premiered on December 14, 2018, and consists of 13 episodes.

+The series was removed from Netflix on December 7, 2024.